KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

     const johnDoeDid = await Kilt.Did.DidResolver.resolveDoc(johnDoeDidId)
     const endPoints = johnDoeDid?.details?.getEndpoints()

-...
+    if (!endPoints) return console.log('no endpoints') ...
 ```

+Try excuting it and see what comes out.

 Now we have the **endpoints**!
 Lets see if we can find a credential among them.
 We can select one of the endpoints and query the url to see if it returns a credential!